oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

 # Set Up a Cascading Replication Environment Using Admin Client
-# Set Up a Cascading Replication Environment Using Admin Client

-## Introduction
 ## Introduction
 Oracle GoldenGate supports cascading synchronization, which means that Oracle GoldenGate propagates data changes from one database to a second transitional database, and then on to a third database.